LiamGoodacre/LiamGoodacre.github.io/_posts/2017-07-10-purescript-row-to-list.markdown

 class ApplyRecord (io :: # Type)
                   (i :: # Type)
                   (o :: # Type)
-                  | io -> i o
+                  | i o -> io
-                  , i -> io o
+                  , io o -> i
-                  , o -> io i
+                  , io i -> o
 {% endhighlight %}

 Notice all those functional dependencies.
-To be able to compute the rough shape of any of these types we need to know the keys (the common part of all of them).
-So I've constrained the type class such that I need only know one of the three types to be able to compute the rest.
+To be able to compute the any of these types we need to know the other two.

 There's only one instance of the above type class, and it's a fairly straight-forward conversion of each of the rows to `RowList`, then delegate to